stuycs-gh-classrooms/10-nextcs-p01-free-electrons/README.md

 ## Phase 0: Selection, Analysis & Plan

-#### Selected Project: CHOOSE WISELY
+#### Selected Project: Space Invaders

 ### Necessary Features
 What are the core features that your program should have?
 These should be things that __must__ be implemented in order to make the program useable/playable, not extra features that could be added to make the program more interesting/fun.

-YOUR ANSWERS HERE
+Aesthetically, we need: invaders, a space ship, and safe domes.
+This means that we need at least five classes to have entities that move (individual invaders, invader hoard, player space ship, individual laser, and individual safe domes).
+Within the II class, we need to define two states (dead/alive) and then their physical shape.
+Within the IH class, we need to create a 2D array of IIs, and implement something similar to the method we used in ball grid to cause the grid to move.
+Within the PSS class, we need to create a method that moves the ship horizontally, defines two states (dead/alive), and fires lasers vertically and perpendicularly to the ship's position.
+Within the L class, we need to create an object that moves vertically at a given speed, and is populated relative to the starting position of a ship and "dies" only when it hits a II, SD, or PSS.
+Within the SD class, we need to create miniobjects within objects, so a mini-2D array, that then is filled with mini-objects that "die" if hit by a laser.
+The laser itself can be used by the SHH, but can also be randomly populated from a point within the IH grid.
+Outside of all of that, we need a way to keep a score and life count.
+A score is how many IIs have died, and a life count is how many times the PSS has died.

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
-Theses can be customizations that are not part of the core requirements.
+These can be customizations that are not part of the core requirements.

 YOUR ANSWERS HERE